 I spent a lot of time telling people that I enjoyed my own company; I had friends who were all within walking distance and my family only a short train ride away, but that didn’t ease the huge hole that was deeply affecting my mental health.

 While most people get into their beds on a Friday night knowing that they didn’t have to get up at the crack of dawn the next day, I on the other hand, simply couldn’t wait to get out my apartment and on a train back to the countryside where I could sit with my parents and have dinner.

 The truth was I was living off next to nothing and struggling to get by, which left me pretty much bound to my box apartment in the centre of Birmingham – and that really sucked.

 The thought of telling my parents, or anyone for that matter, that I was consumed with loneliness terrified me, so I went with sticking on a brave face and simply hoping that that would be enough to mask it.
-Until one day, I cracked and it hit me like a tonne of bricks.
-I dreaded being alone and found myself calling friends and family more and more to gain some sense of company.
+One day, I cracked and it hit me like a tonne of bricks, I dreaded being alone and found myself calling friends and family more and more to gain some sense of company.

 Just because you’re in your 20s doesn’t mean that finding happiness, keeping distant friendships and maintaining a constantly upbeat personality has to be easy.

 Social media didn’t exactly help the situation, either.
 While I had a bunch of friends across everything from Facebook to Twitter, my loneliness had enabled me to feel more cut off than I ever thought possible, which is slightly concerning considering we live in a time where people are more connected to each other than they ever have been before, but there are ways of feeling lonely even if you’re far from being completely alone.